abhipsa99-ch/professional-certifications/README.md

 ## Repository Purpose

-This repository serves as a collection of my professional certifications, demonstrating my commitment to continuous learning, technical excellence, and career development in renewable energy and Biotechnology engineering.
+- This repository serves as a collection of my professional certifications, demonstrating my commitment to continuous learning, technical excellence, and career development in renewable energy and biotechnology engineering.
 ---

 ---